 FULFILLMENT AND COMMERCIALIZATION

-At the beginning of the fulfillment and commercialization phase, each company and the ACA will enter into a legal agreement obligating the awardee to various terms of compliance for five years, extending four years beyond the performance 12-month period related to receiving the grant funding.
+At the beginning of the fulfillment and commercialization phase, each company will enter into a legal agreement with the ACA, obligating the awardee to various terms of compliance and outlining the criteria for accessing the funds allocated to AIC awardees throughout the performance period.
 The performance period will be defined by the following funding phases:

-- An initial amount of funding up front, upon execution of the legal agreement and completion of other necessary administration.
+- Matriculation: An initial tranche of funding will be disbursed upon the execution of the awardee legal agreement and the completion of other necessary administration.

-- A final amount conferred upon successful graduation of the Venture Ready program.
+- Graduation: A final tranche of funding will be disbursed upon successful graduation from the Venture Ready Accelerator.

-The ACA has significant discretion in determining the funding processes and phases during the performance period, which will be finalized in the agreements with the awardee companies.
-Clawback clauses will also be implemented to discourage certain activities by awardees that would be counter-productive for the state of Arizona – to include, but not be limited to, moving the awardee’s operations out of the state, or being acquired by a company which moves the operations out of state and/or does not comply with reasonable reporting requirements.
-Awardees that do not successfully graduate the Venture Ready program will still be considered an "awardee" status, and will be obligated to fulfill all of the other compliance terms of the five-year agreement.
+The ACA maintains significant discretion in determining the funding processes and phases during the performance period.
+Specific milestones and provisions will be finalized in agreements between the ACA and AIC awardees.
+Additionally, clawback clauses will be included in awardee legal agreements to discourage activities by portfolio companies that would be counterproductive to the ACA’s mission.
+Activities subject to trigger clawback clauses include, but are not limited to, a company moving their operations out of state, being acquired by a company that moves the operations out of state, or failing to comply with reporting obligations.
+Companies that do not successfully graduate from the Virtual Accelerator will still be designated “AIC Awardees” and will remain obligated to fulfill the commitments of the awardee agreement.